komatsu5147/HaloMF.jl/README.md

 # HaloMF

-This package contains functions to return a **halo multiplicity function** (hence the name, "HaloMF"), which is the fundamental building block for computing the (comoving) number density of gravitationally collapsed structures (*halos*) in the Universe.
+This package contains functions to return a **halo multiplicity function** (hence the name, "HaloMF"), which is the fundamental building block for computing the (comoving) number density of gravitationally collapsed structures, called *halos*, in the Universe.

 The package contains
 - `tinker08MF(lnν, z, Δm)`: Equation (3, 5-8) and Table 2 of [Tinker et al., ApJ, 688, 709 (2008)](https://iopscience.iop.org/article/10.1086/591439)